37 mm gun M3: Development history

 The gun was manufactured by Watervliet Arsenal and the carriage by Rock Island Arsenal.
-The first pieces were delivered early in 1940, and production continued until 1943.
+The first production examples of the M3 were delivered in July 1940.
+It took until August 1941 for production to accelerate, and some infantry antitank units were forced to use wooden mock-ups of the new gun or their original weapons (37 mm gun M1916) during the Louisiana Maneuvers and Carolina Maneuvers, and did not get their first weapons until late 1941.
+Production continued until October 1943.

-Some minor changes in the gun construction were introduced during production.
+Minor changes in the gun construction were introduced during production.
 The carriage received a modified shoulder guard and traverse controls (carriage M4A1, standardized on 29 January 1942).
 Although ordnance requested an upgrade of all M4 carriages to M4A1, this process was not completed.
 Another change was a threaded barrel end to accept a big five-port muzzle brake (gun M3A1, adopted on 5 March 1942).
 According to some sources, the latter was intended to avoid kicking too much dust in front of the gun, which hindered aiming; however, the brake turned out to be a safety problem when firing canister ammunition and consequently the M3A1 went into combat without the muzzle brake.
 Other sources state that the muzzle brake was intended to soften the recoil, and that it was dropped simply because additional recoil control measures were not really needed.

 In an attempt to increase the armor penetration of the M3, several squeeze bore adapters (including the British Littlejohn adaptor) were tested; none was adopted.
 Experiments with rocket launchers on the M4 carriage (e.g. 4.5 in rocket projector T3) did not produce anything practical either.

 Description

 The barrel was of one-piece forged construction, with uniform rifling (12 grooves, right-hand twist, one turn in 25 calibers).
 The breech end of the barrel was screwed into a breech ring.
-The breech mechanism was of vertical sliding-block type.
+The breech mechanism was of standard vertical sliding-block type, but unlike the overwhelming majority of the anti-tank guns of the era, it was not semi-automatic, meaning that a crew member had to manually open and close the breech at each shot.
 The barrel was fitted with a hydrospring recoil system.

-The carriage was of split trail type, with pneumatic tires.
+The carriage was of split trail type, with pneumatic tires but without any spring suspension whatsoever.
 Mounted on the axle next to the wheels were the "wheel segments"; these were segment-shaped supports that could be lowered to provide more stability in the firing position or raised so that they would not impede movement of the gun.

 The telescopic sight on the M6 and both elevation and traverse controls were located on the left side, so one gunner was able to aim the gun.
 The traverse gear had a release mechanism which allowed free movement of the barrel in case a quick traverse was needed.